Nobody really knew how it all started.

 Diya was lucky she knew her so well, otherwise it would've took so much more to crack her.

 So Akarsha told her everything.
 From the butterflies in her stomach whenever any of them so much as smile in her direction, to the bitterness of her friends relationship.
-All the way to how she felt so greedy to love the four of them, and expecting even something out of them.
+All the way to how she felt so greedy to love the three of them, and expecting even something out of them.
 And when she realized there might just be a chance of something, she would push back that idea, and pretend as if she wasn't up at night dwelling on it.

 She noticed the little things, always so hyper-aware.
 If only the guilt she felt alongside it would disappear.